 In 1911 Sarah Avery of 11 Norton Green had a child admitted to Norton school.

-It is not known when he took up occupation but at the time of his death in May 1922 George Loveridge gave his address as Yew Tree Cottage and this is the first identified record of the name being associated with the property.
-In the Churchwarden’s Accounts for August 1922 is an entry; “A vote of sympathy was passed in respect of the death of Mr George Loveridge who had for 37 years acted as Parish Clerk”.
+Following Elizabeth Churchill, at the time of his death in May 1922, George Loveridge gave his address as Yew Tree Cottage.
+In the Churchwarden’s Accounts for St Mary's in August 1922 is an entry; “A vote of sympathy was passed in respect of the death of Mr George Loveridge who had for 37 years acted as Parish Clerk”.
 In 1901 George had been living with his widowed mother Mary who was a grocer and shopkeeper most likely just inside Marlpit Lane, Priors Norton.
-George was employed as a shoemaker so quite likely had dealings with Henry Preston and maybe took over Yew Tree Cottage upon Henry’s death.

 The next owners of Yew Tree Cottage were Fred and Peggy Mullens, my grandparents.
 Frederick George Mullens had been born and brought up at Norton.
 Returning to the village after army service overseas during the First World War he met and married Margaret Emily (Peggy) Parker who was working as a nanny in Norton, it is believed for the Archer family.
-They married on New Years Day 1921 in Peggy’s home of Leadgate, Co Durham, and returned to live briefly in the City of Gloucester.
+They married on New Years Day 1921 in Peggy’s home of Leadgate, Co Durham, and returned to live briefly at Alfred Street, Gloucester.
 George Loveridge’s death gave them the opportunity to return to Norton where they were to spend the rest of their lives.
 They had three children during the early 1920s; Roy, Sheila and Michael.
-Towards the end of the 1920s the house appears to have been sold to George Walker and became part of the Norton Court Estate.
+Towards the end of the 1920s the house appears to have been sold to George Norton Walker and again became part of the Norton Court Estate.

 My mother, Sheila, has clear memories of growing up at the cottage; "We had no ‘mod-cons’ at home, cooking was done on an open fire, lighting was paraffin lamps and we went to bed with candles.
 To help out with fuel for the fires we would go over the field at the back of the house through ‘Healing Orchard’ (where we ‘scrogged’ Mr Phelps’ apples) into ‘Healing Piece’ and into the covert at the top where we gathered firewood.
 Also going through ‘Bradley Field’ into the field by the Keepers Cottage we gathered blackberries and going further up to the top of the hill, to ‘Pebbly Piece’ where lovely mushrooms grew". ...
 "At the bottom of the garden at ‘Yew Tree Cottage’ was a brook which ran into a pond in Mr Phelps’ field at Yew Tree Farm and, putting on ‘wellies’, we would wade in here with jam jars to collect newts and tadpoles.
 Over the brook was a wooden plank leading into ‘Mead Croft’ where Mr & Mrs Walter James lived – we called them ‘Bampy’ and ‘Granny Nanny’ because they looked after us when our parents were out".